 - Grass-Fed Beef

 Why bone broth?
-You can add this to your cat’s food for a collagen boost that will keep skin and coat healthy, plus, it’s a way to add moisture if your pet has trouble with dry food while also adding nutrients.
+You can add it to your cat’s food for a collagen boost that will keep skin and coat healthy; plus, it’s a way to add moisture if your pet has trouble with dry foods.

 The supplements come in: